Emerald Ash Borer FAQ

-All species of Minnesota’s 900 million ash trees are vulnerable to attack, including: green (F. pennsylvanica), black (F. nigra), and white ash (F. americana).
-Mountain ash (Sorbus. spp.) is not a true ash and is not attacked.
 Emerald ash borer attacks ash of different sizes from as small as one inch diameter to large mature trees.
-They commonly attack stressed and unhealthy trees first, similar to the native bronze birch borer and twolined chestnut borer.
-However, unlike these insects, EABs will also successfully attack vigorously growing trees.
-Once an ash is infested by EABs, it will be killed.
+They commonly attack stressed and unhealthy trees first, similar to the native bronze birch borer and two-lined chestnut borer.
+However, unlike these insects, EAB will also successfully attack vigorously growing trees.

-What can I do to protect my valuable ash trees?
+What can I do to protect my ash trees?

 First, keep your trees healthy by properly watering and pruning them.
 Try to avoid pruning during the growing season.
 Second, watch your ash trees for signs of infestation.
 If you notice these signs, contact the City forester or a tree care company with a certified arborist on staff.
-For valuable ash trees, there is an annual pesticide treatment that can be applied to the tree to increase the chances of saving the tree from EAB damage.
-These treatments, however, must begin before the infestation has reached 35 percent to 40 percent of the tree – otherwise the treatment may be ineffective.
+An appropriate pesticide treatment can protect ash trees from EAB, but the treatment must happen either before or during the early stages of infestation.

 For more detailed information on insecticide recommendations, visit

 or call the Burnsville Forestry Department at 952-895-4508.

 For private trees, the City-allowed methods include trunk injection (

 ), soil injection, spraying, and soil drenching.
 However, soil drenching is not allowed for boulevard (right-of-way) trees and is not recommended for private trees because of environmental concerns.

 While some pesticides are available for retail sale, others may only be purchased and applied by a state-licensed commercial pesticide applicator.